 A mile below Ilkley, on one of the finest sites in this lovely dale, stands BEN RHYDDING.
 We think we shall not soon forget the first view we had of this celebrated shrine of Hygeia.
 We had been wandering among the dales of Yorkshire, and had spent a good many quiet but happy days exploring their beauties.
 Many an old abbey and castle we had visited in our pilgrimage, calling up in fancy, as we lingered by the "grey but leafy walls where ruin greenly dwells," the personages whom history and romance and poetry have associated with them.
 Nor did we leave unvisited the ancient city of York with its noble Minster-Scarborough with its picturesque Castle and its beach thronged with visitors-the busy and thriving towns of the South-and fashionable Harrogate.
 But we got tired of Harrogate; it was too fashionable.
-Staying just long enough to make ourselves acquainted with the manner of life there, we resumed our wanderings.
-One of our last stages was Keighley, where we paused to visit Haworth, the home and burial-place of Currer Bell and her sisters.
+Staving just long enough to make ourselves acquainted with the manner of life there, we resumed our wanderings.
+One of our last stages was Keighley, where we paused to visit Haworth, the home and burial-place of Currer Bell and her sisters of the picture.

-From Keighley, one fine morning in the beginning of September, we set out on foot for Ilkley and Ben Rhydding.
-Crossing the Railway, and the Aire, we ascended through the fields towards the heights of Rombald's Moor, pausing near the summit to enjoy the extensive view of Airedale,-Keighley, with its clouds of smoke gaining a strange lurid glory from the sunshine, forming the centre of the picture.
 Crossing the ridge of the Moor, and beginning to descend, the beauties of Wharfedale began to open before us.
-The rugged heath which borders the dale on both sides gradually softened down to meet the cultivation of its centre.
-Below, we can see the village of Ilkley : the scattered houses of recent erection in its neighbourhood, and the well kept fields sufficiently attesting its prosperity.
+The rugged heath which borders the dale on both sides gradually softened down to meet the cultivation of its centre Below, we can see the village of Hkley: the scattered houses of recent erection in its neighbourhood, and the well kept fields sufficiently attesting its prosperity.
 The winding Wharfe, sometimes concealed from the view, and sometimes glancing in the sunshine, is bordered by meadows and cornfields that seem to gain additional beauty by contrast with the wild moorland adjoining them.
-Westward the eye takes in an extensive range of the valley, dwelling with delight on its peaceful, lonely beauty.
+Westward the eve takes in an extensive range of the valley, dwelling with delight on its peaceful, lonely beauty.
 The wild and the gentle features of the scene combine exquisitely, and form a prospect on which we think we could never tire of gazing.
 And then, looking eastward, a prospect of perhaps still greater beauty meets our view, with Ben Rhydding as its central object.
 On a fine eminence, midway up the slope of Rombald's Moor, this almost princely structure at once arrests the eye.
 As it stands on its commanding site, with a flag floating gaily from its topmost turret, and with the adjuncts of foliage and bold hills, it presents a most imposing appearance.
 We might dwell on the different features of this scene, but it would be impossible for the most eloquent description to convey a just conception of it.
 Standing on the hillside, and looking down on that lovely dale, we wished, as our eye swept over it, that we could daguerrotype it in our own mind in all its forms and hues of beauty, and remember it for ever.